INSTITUTIONAL SECURITY POLICIES AND CRIME STATISTICS

 This section refers to organizations such as fraternity or sorority houses; thus, it does not apply to the Divinity School.

 CRCDS does not offer campus housing, therefore the missing student policy requirements do not apply.

 Consumption of alcohol is prohibited in all academic, administrative, and public areas of the Divinity School building and grounds except when served by a trained server at catered events.

 Sale of alcohol is prohibited on campus.
 All other rules and regulations regarding alcohol defer to state and federal laws.

 The possession, use, or distribution of illegal drugs is prohibited.
 Violations will be referred to local police and to the School administration.

 Alcohol and drug abuse interfere with a person’s physical and emotional health and social functioning.
-If you think you have a substance or alcohol abuse problem and need information regarding drug and alcohol abuse programs, you may contact the Office of Human Resources or the Assistant Dean of Students.
+If you think you have a substance or alcohol abuse problem and need information regarding drug and alcohol abuse programs, you may contact the Office of Finance & Administration or the Director for Student Support Services.
 Referrals and names of local drug and alcohol treatment programs are available with confidentiality assured for all inquiries.
 You may also refer to the resources on the CRCDS website at this link.

 Colgate Rochester Crozer Divinity School (CRCDS) wishes to create and sustain an academic environment that fosters a lifelong affinity for the CRCDS community.